olimjonov7/olimjonov7/README.md

 - 👋 Hi, I’m Ilyosbek Olimjonov
 - 👀 I’m interested in coding and playing sports
 - 🌱 I’m currently learning python programming language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me -> https://t.me/olimjono_i

 <!---